 There are also specific Georgia rules and laws that are applicable in tire defect cases.
 The Georgia Department of Labor, Consumer Protection Division, has a good section on its website on what to look for, including nails or other objects in the tires, tread wear being uneven or on only one edge, over and under inflation, and wear bars.
 According to the Consumer Protection Division, once the tread is less than 1/16 of an inch, the tire should be replaced!
 You will note that the tread depth recommended by the Consumer Protection Division is actually inconsistent with what is allowed under Georgia law.

 If you have been involved in an accident in the Atlanta area or throughout the State of Georgia, contact Ponton Law today at 404-418-8507.
-You need an attorney who understands the ins and outs of these types of cases in order to maximize your recovery.
+You need an attorney who understands the ins and outs of these types of cases and has years of experience as an Atlanta car accident attorney in order to maximize your recovery.
 The discovery of this type of information by a through lawyer can put “heat” on the defense which will lead to higher recovery.